-Prerequisite: completion of 15 units of university credit or permission of the instructor
+Prerequisite: completion of 15 units of university credit or permission of the instructor university credit and permission of the instructor

 An examination of ethical issues in the science and practice of nutrition.
 Students will achieve skill in the analysis of ethical issues through in depth case study evaluation.
 Readings, videos and group discussions will be used to develop the context for ethical responsibility in professional practice.